mantoni/listen.js/README.md

 [![SemVer]](http://semver.org)
 [![License]](https://github.com/mantoni/listen.js/blob/master/LICENSE)

-A tiny library to wait for the results of multiple callbacks, for node and the browsers.
+A tiny library to wait for the results of multiple callbacks.
+For node and the browser.

 ## Install